 The top-coding thresholds are adjusted over time to overcome the tendency of income and wealth measures to inflate.
 Without adjustment, increasing numbers of cases would exceed the threshold and be topcoded.
 If you need to know the threshold values that have been used at a particular release, see "HILDA-thresholds-by-wave.csv" in the Documentation zip.

-8 For Release 1 to 4 the HILDA data files were referred to as the "confidentialised" and "unconfidentialised" files.
-From Release 5 onwards these files are referred to as the "General Release" files (the confidentialised files) and the "In-confidence Release" files (the unconfidentialised files).
+Release" files (the confidentialised files) and the "In-confidence Release" files (the unconfidentialised files).